¹The Rockefeller University, New York, NY 10065, USA.

 In a separate test, we have found that unevenness in agar within a plate, probably caused by uneven bench surface during plate preparation, did not affect picking accuracy.
 We successfully picked 40 colonies at various positions on the plate in Figure 4 without a problem.
 This further confirms that SI’s platform is able to accommodate plates with different agar heights.

-The picking accuracy is unaffected by agar height.
+The picking accuracy is maintained through variations in agar height due to tools built into the Stinger and PhenoBooth.
 A) Side view of the plate showing agar height varies dramatically.
 B) Top view of the plate.
 C) Picture showing colonies selected for picking (pink colours).

 The SI Colony-picking Platform, consisting of the ROTOR / The Stinger / PhenoBooth, can pick colonies with at least 98% accuracy when colonies are 1mm apart.
-Moreover, changing agar height and flatness have no impact on picking accuracy.
+Variations in agar height within the above tested range have minimal impact on picking accuracy (≥98%).
+Greater variations in agar height can be accounted for within the PhenoBooth Colony Picking software.

 Contact us for more information about SI’s Colony-picking Platform.